hapax/hapax.github.io/assets/bhqc.md

 #### Black holes scramble

+Before we try and solve this, let's take a step back.
+Computers usually do more than passively store data.
+They will tke the data, perform some useful computation on it, then output some results, like doing a google search or playing Minecraft.
+A black hole takes information about collapsing stars, or fatally inquisitive astronauts, and outputs what looks like random noise.
+What computation could connect them?

 <!-- But computers usually do more than passively store data.
 They will take that data, perform some useful computation on it, and then output the results, like doing a google search or playing